Skip to content

 One workflow, one owner, one KPI loop, and usually no more than three connected systems.
 That is enough to create leverage without creating operational debt.

-Start with repetitive, frequent, low-risk work such as inbox triage, follow-up drafting, CRM cleanup, internal summaries, or document-backed reply support.
+Start with repetitive, frequent, reviewable sales document work such as export RFQ response packets, lead routing, follow-up drafting, shared inbox triage, CRM cleanup, intake handoffs, or SOP-grounded reply support.

 What should we not automate first?